Carrier Vs York: Which HVAC Brand To Choose?

 Carrier 25 VNA

-On the other hand, the Carrier brand has 16 models and offers three air conditioner series: the Comfort series; mid-range Performance series, and Premium Infinity series.
+On the other hand, the Carrier brand has 16 models and offers three air conditioner series: the Comfort series, the mid-range Performance series, and the Premium Infinity series.

-Each of these series is designed to meet at least one of your needs.
+Each series is designed to meet at least one of your needs.
 For instance, the Comfort series is budget-friendly.

-However, models which fall under the Premium Infinity Series are considered to be the best Carrier AC models.
+However, models that fall under the Premium Infinity Series are considered the best Carrier AC models.
 These models have a SEER rating of up to 21.

 Are York And Carrier ACs Quiet?